Ruby3363/Ruby3363/README.md

-- 👋 Hi, I’m @Ruby3363
+- 👋 Hello, I'm @Ruby3363
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 👀 Currently studying at the School of Information Science and Technology, Xiamen University
+- 🌱 A newcomer in the field of computer networking
+- 🤯 Recently delving into research on the security of the data plane
+- 📫 My email is realyuranma@163.com
-- 📫 How to reach me ...
+- 🙋‍♀️Feel free to reach out to me

 <!---
 Ruby3363/Ruby3363 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.